Electronic Signatures

 What constitutes a legal signature?

 As long as they express the notation for a person’s consent, it’s considered legally binding.
-In many cases, people will just write out their names clearly, and legibly.
+In many cases, people will write out their names clearly and legibly.

 It’s also worth mentioning that a contract can be legally binding even if there’s no actual contract and legal signature.
 If there’s sufficient evidence an oral agreement exists, its terms and conditions can be legally enforced.